wagnerdylan/PsyCron/README.md

 ### Tracks

-A track in PsyCron is an execution environment.
+A track in PsyCron is an application.
 Tracks hold the necessary utility to facilitate the handling of routines within PsyCron.
 A Track also provides a way to store a mutable environment which can be accessed by all routines executing in under it.

 ```
 TODO add track creation example